Harassment & Assault Policy

 Harassment and Assault Policy

 Sonoran University takes the health and wellness of our students very seriously.
-To that end, and in compliance with the Clery Act, Title IX, and the Violence Against Women Act, Student Affairs maintains regular efforts to examine Sonoran University’s policies, protocol, and programming as it relates to reducing sexual assault, harassment, dating abuse, and stalking, as well as substance abuse education.
+To that end, and in compliance with the Clery Act, Title IX, and the Violence Against Women Act, Student Affairs maintains regular efforts to examine Sonoran University’s policies, protocol, and programming as they relate to reducing sexual assault, harassment, dating abuse, and stalking, as well as substance abuse education.

 Harassment Prohibitions – Sexual, Domestic or Dating Violence, and Stalking